-6. Ask:

-- What is meant by polymath? - Why could Leonardo da Vinci be described as a polymath?
+6. Ask: • What is meant by polymath? • Why could Leonardo da Vinci be described as a polymath?
 Students could now complete Question 3 in class.

-7. Activity:

-Celebrating the role of the individual: Making the Medals Scenario:

-A large science and technology company in Pakistan is intending to sponsor a competition for schools.
-This will encourage the schools to promote the sciences and technology, and there will be prizes of equipment for the schools, and cash prizes and medals for the winners.
-The Chief Executive of the company wants schools to choose between: the Polish scholar Nicolaus Copernicus (1473-1543 CE) and the Italian scientist Galileo Galilei (1564-1642 CE).
+7. Activity: Celebrating the role of the individual: Making the Medals Scenario: A large science and technology company in Pakistan is intending to spon- competition for schools.
+This will encourage the schools to promote the scie and technology, and there will be prizes of equipment for the schools, and prizes and medals for the winners.
+The Chief Executive of the company w schools to choose between: the Polish scholar Nicolaus Copernicus (1473- CE) and the Italian scientist Galileo Galilei (1564-1642 CE). ences cash vants Task: Discuss whether Copernicus was more important than Galileo.
+Do you feel Galileo could have done his work without the idea Copernicus?
+Who should go on the medal: Copernicus or Galileo? as of Design: Draw the design for the medal.
+Discussion and Review 5 min Ask the students what they have learnt in this lesson.
+They could make a no this, summarizing the lesson, for example: te of • I learned that the Reformation began in Germany in 1517, and sprea other parts of Northern Europe including England. ad to • I learned that Galileo Galilei was a later Italian Renaissance scientist followed Copernicus's ideas and did major work in developing the teles and advancing astronomical observation. • I learned that the ideal Renaissance person was a polymath which m someone who excels in many different fields of knowledge. eans Homework 1 • Students could attempt sections A 1-7 of 'Renaissance astronomy' on pa for homework.
+In this activity, students will learn how ideas about astr

-Task:

-- Discuss whether Copernicus was more important than Galileo. - Do you feel Galileo could have done his work without the ideas of Copernicus? - Who should go on the medal: Copernicus or Galileo?

-Design:

-Draw the design for the medal.

-Ask the students what they have learnt in this lesson.
-They could make a note of this, summarizing the lesson, for example:

-- I learned that the Reformation began in Germany in 1517, and spread to other parts of Northern Europe including England. - I learned that Galileo Galilei was a later Italian Renaissance scientist who followed Copernicus's ideas and did major work in developing the telescope and advancing astronomical observation. - I learned that the ideal Renaissance person was a polymath which means someone who excels in many different fields of knowledge.

-• Students could attempt sections A 1-7 of 'Renaissance astronomy' on pages 39-41 in the Skills Book for homework.
+Students could attempt sections A 1-7 of 'Renaissance astronomy' on pages 39-41 in the Skills Book for homework.
 In this activity, students will learn how ideas about astronomy developed in Europe during the 15th century.

 Lesson Plan 5 Reference pages 87-88 Topics Resources Queen Elizabeth I The Renaissance in England (all sections) Skills Book page 42 'William Shakespeare, the 'Renaissance Man' Prior knowledge / Introduction Queen Elizabeth I reigned over England from 1558 to 1603.
 She was the daughter of King Henry VIII and Anne Boleyn.
 Her reign is often referred to as the Elizabethan era, a period marked by cultural flourishing, exploration, and the consolidation of the English Protestant Church.
 Queen Elizabeth I is known for her political acumen, support for the arts, and successful navigation of domestic and international challenges, making her one of England's most iconic monarchs.
 The Renaissance in England was a transformative cultural movement that took place roughly from the late 15th to the early 17th century.
 It was characterized by a revival of classical learning, artistic innovation, and exploration of human potential.
 The English Renaissance saw a surge in literature, poetry, drama, and visual arts.
 Playwrights like William Shakespeare, poets like Edmund Spenser, and thinkers like Sir Thomas More contributed to the era's intellectual and creative vibrancy.
-The Renaissance played a significant role in shaping England's cultural identity and influencing subsequent artistic and intellectual developments Starting discussion points 5 10 min Show students a portrait of Queen Elizabeth I and ask them to write down any prior knowledge or assumptions they have about her.
+The Renaissance played a significant role in shaping England's cultural identity and influencing subsequent artistic and intellectual developments Starting discussion points 5 10 min 1.
+Show students a portrait of Queen Elizabeth I and ask them to write down any prior knowledge or assumptions they have about her.
 Then, have a brief class discussion where students share their responses.
-Provide a brief overview of Queen Elizabeth I's reign and her significance in the Renaissance in England.
+2. Provide a brief overview of Queen Elizabeth I's reign and her significance in the Renaissance in England.
 3. Explain how she came to power, her accomplishments, and her impact on the arts, literature, and exploration during her rule.